MasterL500/ShoppingList-geode/about.md

 # Shopping List

-<cr>Note: </c> This mod is under development to add extra features, so it's under "Alpha" phase as we speak.
+<cr>This mod is under development</c> to add more distinct features.
+As for now, it's under "Alpha" phase as we speak.

-Displays lists of all the Items you can buy (or have bought) from any of the five available shops in the game.
-Will soon include a way to calculate how many mana orbs you require to buy icons and more.
+Displays a list of all the Items you can buy from the available shops in the game (Icons, Colors, Extra items).
+Will soon include a way to calculate how many mana orbs and diamonds you require to buy everything.

 ## Options (Settings)

-* Disable checkmark.
+* Disable Checkmark.
+* Hide button from the Garage.

 ## Contact Info